 Pediatric Leukemia and Lymphoma Steering Committee

 The Pediatric Leukemia and Lymphoma Steering Committee (PLLSC) was established in 2011.
 PLLSC members include representatives from the Children's Oncology Group, pediatric and medical oncologists and other specialists, translational scientists, biostatisticians, patient advocates, and NCI staff.
-At monthly meetings, the PLLSC addresses the design, prioritization, and evaluation of concepts for phase 2 and phase 3 clinical trials in pediatric hematologic cancers.
+At monthly meetings, the PLLSC addresses the design, prioritization, and evaluation of concepts for clinical trials in pediatric hematologic cancers.
 View the PLLSC member roster.

 - PLLSC Strategic Priorities address areas of unmet clinical need, important unanswered clinical questions, and potential new approaches to disease treatment.
 They were formulated by the PLLSC in conjunction with the Children’s Oncology Group (COG) with the goal that the majority of submitted concepts would align with the established priorities.
-Strategic priorities are currently available for acute lymphoblastic leukemia and myeloid leukemia.
-Strategic priorities for other diseases are forthcoming.
+Strategic priorities have been developed for acute lymphoblastic leukemia, myeloid leukemia, and Hodgkin and non-Hodgkin lymphoma.

 Clinical Trial Planning Meetings (CTPMs)